iame-researchCenter/Petanc/README.md

 :heavy_check_mark: QUAST: 5.0.2

-:hourglass: Reflexion to use MultiQC again
+:hourglass: to use MultiQC again

 ## Serotype